 Each SHP file must have only one asset type in it for each asset group, e.g. water or wastewater or stormwater, and separate layers should be used for each asset e.g. water pipe layer, water valve layer, stormwater manhole layer etc.

 All stormwater management devices must be represented by a polygon outlining the device footprint, the treatment catchment and the hydrological catchment draining to the device.

-DXF files

-DXF format files are to be supplied containing the points and line-work connecting the assets together in the following format:

-File format: Release 1 ASCII DXF (with ‘.dxf’ suffix) or later release.

-Project: Mount Eden Circuit 2000.

-All long sections must be provided as a PDF.

-Separate files are required for the three asset groups and a fourth file is required for the property boundary and road information.

-Table 10: SHP files